geometor/elements.bak/docs/_sources/elements/01/propositions/21/index.rst.txt

+.. index:: triangle

+.. _!.21:

 Proposition I.21
 ================

+  I.21

+  If on one of the sides of a triangle, from its extremities, there be constructed two straight lines meeting within the triangle, [1]_ the straight lines so constructed [2]_ will be less than the remaining two sides of the triangle, but will contain a greater angle.

+  -- Euclid

+.. todo:: update title

 .. image:: elem.1.prop.21.png
    :align: right
    :width: 300px

-If on one of the sides of a triangle, from its extremities, there be constructed two straight lines meeting within the triangle,[^I.21:1] the straight lines so constructed [^I.21:2] will be less than the remaining two sides of the triangle, but will contain a greater angle.

-===

 On `BC`, one of the sides of the triangle `ABC`, from its extremities `B`, `C`, let the two straight lines `BD`, `DC` be constructed  meeting within the triangle;